Vilson Ribeiro de Andrade

-Vilson Ribeiro de Andrade (born in Peabiru, Paraná) is a Brazilian attorney and businessman.
+Vilson Ribeiro de Andrade (born in Peabiru, Paraná) is a Brazilian businessman.
 He is the ex-president of the Coritiba Football Club.

 Education

 Ribeiro is the son of Eleutério Galdino de Andrade and Áurea Avani Ribeiro de Andrade.
 He graduated with a degree in law from the Faculdade de Direito de Curitiba, currently called UniCuritiba and did post-graduate work in Constitutional Law for PUC in São Paulo.

 Career

 At the end of 2011, Andrade became the president of the Coritiba Football Club.